 I’m Tianda.
 I’m an empath, a dreamer, and a major label once told me my songs are too deep.
 These days, I’m calling myself a singer, songwriter, producer, and visual artist.
-I’ve been described by my fans as ‘Billie Eilish and Tash Sultana’s lovechild’ - that makes more sense if you’ve seen me live.
-I know that sounds weird.
+I’ve been described by my fans as ‘Billie Eilish and Tash Sultana’s lovechild.'
 I’m inspired by nature and vulnerability, and I’ve always listened to music for the words so that’s where I start when I write mine.

 When you hear my songs, you’re not hearing the level of music I was able to afford, or an extensive network of songwriters, session players, and big studios and producers.
 You’re hearing what I was able to do with my own two hands in my apartment.
 I started writing songs in grade 2 by listening to my favourite CD’s and writing the lyrics down word for word.
 I quickly realized I could write my own words, and taught myself to play guitar and piano by ear.

 Some of you might remember me from YTV’s ‘The Next Star,’ - a Canadian TV show I auditioned for - and won, when I was 15.
 I had the opportunity to share the stage with Justin Bieber and release music with Universal.
 When I got to the studio, I was told listeners ‘wouldn’t get’ my songwriting and writers were brought in to do it for me.

 I disappeared for a while but I never stopped writing.
 Eventually, I learned how to record myself in Garageband, and then my laptop turned into a full-fledged home studio.
 Using the power of the internet I learned how to produce my own music.
 I released my first few songs in 2020, reclaiming my name as ‘Tianda’ and gaining over 200,000 streams across platforms while I made my debut album entirely during quarantine.